jplgarcia/tamboro-teste/README.md

 However, evolving the code may be a better strategy in certain cases, such as:

--The new set of features does not require the rest of the code to be altered;
+* The new set of features does not require the rest of the code to be altered;

--The legacy code has a clear documentation, and it’s coupled artifacts will not need to be modified;
+* The legacy code has a clear documentation, and it’s coupled artifacts will not need to be modified;

--The time limit is too short for a full code revamp.
+* The time limit is too short for a full code revamp.

 Each case should be evaluated based on it’s demands and characteristics in order to decide whether there should be a refactoring process.